Truth and Reconciliation Commission (Peru): Executive Secretariat

 The Executive Secretariat is an organ that assisted the commission, being in charge of administrative management and the execution of approved programs.
 The Secretariat consisted of an executive secretary and officials from a variety of professional backgrounds.
 The executive secretary was Javier Ciurlizza Contreras, the former Secretary General of the Andean Jurists Commission and former head of cabinet of the Ministry Of Justice.

 Offices

 The commission opened five regional offices to cover all the national territory and carry out its work.
 The Regional offices were located in Lima, Huanuco, Huancayo, Huamanga, and Abancay, each focusing on specific provinces of Peru.
 The commission had approximately five hundred people in their staff working within the regional offices.
 Regional offices managed decentralized offices, known as Zone Offices, organized by a zone coordinator, as well as fixed and mobile teams.
 The fixed and mobile teams collected testimonies, filled out records, made reports, investigated cases, and promoted dissemination and education initiatives.
 Short-term teams and research groups have also been established to perform tasks for a fixed period.
+In areas with high indigenous populations, local leaders were used as translators, including Asháninka activist Luzmila Chiricente Mahuanca.